 If a trainee attending the Part-time Vocational School (Berufsschule) has achieved the teaching objective of the final year at the school, the Apprenticeship Examination will only consist of the practical component.
 Individuals, who, upon completing their Apprenticeship Examination, wish to gain admission to a course of study at a university, will be able to do so by completing the Higher Education Entrance Examination.
 That examination consists of four parts (German, Mathematics, a Modern Foreign Language and the specialist area concerned).

-In the context of an initiative of the Austrian Federal Ministry of Education to provide a facility for young people to pursue an apprenticeship and obtain a high school diploma, apprentices have an opportunity to attend preparatory courses leading to the Higher Education Entrance Examination.
+In the context of an initiative of the Austrian Federal Ministry of Education, Science and Research to provide a facility for young people to pursue an apprenticeship and obtain a high school diploma, apprentices have an opportunity to attend preparatory courses leading to the Higher Education Entrance Examination.
 Three examination components can be taken during the period of the apprenticeship.
 The final examination then takes place once the young person is 19 years of age.
 The courses that enable trainees to obtain a high school diploma are provided free of charge.